InTimeTechnologies/user_interface/README.md

 ## Disclaimer

 user_interface is under early and active development.
+It is more of a Win32 API learning project with components of it that will be used in UI related code for in_time_engine.
 It is not ready for release nor deployment.

 ## Features